anish-nagariya/Insightful.ly/README.md

 # Insightful.ly
 ---
-Insightful.ly revolutionizes communication in academia while bringing information to the public.
+Insightful.ly is a scroller app for summarized research.
+It revolutionizes communication in academia while bringing information to the public.
 Making the wonders of today the future of tomorrow.

 ## How to Run
 ---